 Moorings and associated ground tackle shall be located within the boundaries of the Mooring Program Mooring Zones (depicted in the Interactive PDF Map and in the Tomales Bay Mooring Program Requirements document).
 Littoral (waterfront) property owners can apply for a mooring that is located adjacent to a corresponding developed littoral property.
 Littoral property owner moorings must be placed outside the combined mooring exclusion zone depicted in the Interactive PDF Map, which shows the areas excluded by the mooring criteria.
 Additional information on mooring placement, in general, can be found in the Tomales Bay Mooring Program Requirements.

 What are the requirements for mooring in the bay?

-- Ensuring that the mooring equipment is inspected and maintained by an approved Mooring Contractor.
-The lessee must check the approved Mooring Contractor webpage prior to scheduling an installation or inspection
+- Ensuring that the mooring equipment is inspected annually and maintained by an approved Mooring Contractor.
+The lessee must check the Approved Mooring Contractors prior to scheduling an installation or inspection

 - Informing the Commission of any changes (moored vessel, mailing address, telephone number, etc.)